Frequently Asked Questions

 Volunteers- Summer Camp is fully staffed.
 We currently do not have a need for volunteers at camp.

 What do Kids do at camp?
 In addition to the weekly field trips and swimming, we do a wide variety of at-camp activities including arts and crafts, outdoor play, organized sports and group games.
-K-5 allows time for play in different rotation rooms like construction play with leggos and different building materials, as well as toys.
+K-6 allows time for play with leggos and different building materials, as well as toys.
 We have a room full of table and board games, one for dramatic and pretend play.
 We have educational toys and games.
 We will have activities devoted to math, reading and science that are in a fun play format.
 We do special events like bringing in Speakers and doing shows, dances and talent contests.
-Our 6-8 campers are involved in service learning, computers and science, as well as sports and games.